Swayampadhy/PickerPacker/README.md

 **A modular and customizable shellcode packer written in Rust** that provides operators with granular control over execution, evasion, and obfuscation techniques.

-PickerPacker allows you to mix and match 64+ different features to create custom attack chains tailored to your specific needs.
+PickerPacker allows you to mix and match a smorgasboard of different features to create custom attack chains tailored to your specific needs.
 From stealthy callback-based execution to comprehensive VM detection and multi-layer evasion, PickerPacker gives you the flexibility to bypass modern security controls.

 ---